mryujitanaka/Java-Projects/README.md

 <!-- About the Project -->
 <h2><strong>&#x1F9D0 About the Project</strong></h2>
-    <p>This project is a kind of BIG folder where I keep all the documents related to my learning about Java.
+    <p>This project is a kind of BIG folder where I keep all the "documents" related to my learning about Java.
 It is also a time capsule where I can always go back and review some content.</p>
     <p>I believe that all knowledge on any subject should be shared with people.
 For that reason, I created this repository in order to be able to help the others.
 I hope this fulfills the purpose in some way.</p>

 <!-- Built With -->